tildetown/rodo/README.md

 # TL;DR

-Run `./rodo.rkt` or, if you want an executable, run `raco exe rodo.rkt` to compile the project into a single executable file
+Run `./rodo.rkt` or, if you want an executable, run `raco exe rodo.rkt` to compile the project into a single executable file, and then run that.

 # Table of Contents